top of page

 HOUSELESSNESS SOLUTIONS

 A simple structure and a safe place to sleep can transform a person from being unsheltered to having dignity and a hopeful future.
 These do not have to be expensive homes - instead, a place to habituate.
 We have many working unsheltered folks in Maui County, and there are also those who need mental health, medical, or substance abuse assistance.
-I will continue to work with local, state, and federal experts to find cost-effective and compassionate ways to help with this challenge, building on my Council efforts which have brought a mobile hygiene unit to South Maui as well as funding for a pilot project to create a Safe Zone for those living in their vehicles to sleep overnight.
-Working with local, knowledgeable organizations, we can develop more meaningful, creative solutions that recognize dignity as the bedrock of how we see ourselves and others in our society here in Hawai‘i.
+I will continue to work with local, state, and federal experts to find cost-effective and compassionate ways to help with this challenge, building on my previous Council efforts which have brought a mobile hygiene unit to South Maui as well as funding for a pilot project to create a Safe Zone for those living in their vehicles to sleep overnight.
+Working with local, knowledgeable organizations, we can develop more meaningful, creative solutions that recognize dignity as the bedrock of how we see ourselves and others in our society.
 Compassion, resources, and ensuring we continue moving forward with affordable housing are the key.

 Holding Hands